You’re likely familiar with email newsletters as a marketing method to get the word out about your business.

 Consistent communication builds connections

-When done right, drip campaigns are a brilliant and unobtrusive way to reach out to your customers and/or prospects and provide contextual information that’s relevant to them on a consistent basis.
+Drip campaigns allow you to reach out to your customers and/or prospects and provide contextual information that’s relevant to them on a consistent basis.

 Some of the most noteworthy features of drip marketing are: